Imagination is more important than knowledge.

 - (1) tbsp salt, or to taste

-- (2) tbsp apple cider vinegars or lemon juice
+- (2) tbsp apple cider vinegar or lemon juice

 - Fresh pepper, parsley & minced red pepper to garnish